okta/okta-mobile-swift/README.md

 When a remediation is selected and its inputs have been supplied by the user, the `proceed()` method can be called on the remediation to proceed to the next step of the authentication process.
 This returns another `IDXClient.Response` object, which causes the process to continue.

+> **Note:** Unless documented otherwise, all asynchronous functions accept either a Swift `Result` completion handler, or a conventional completion block that provides the response and error as separate values in the argument tuple.

 ## Usage

 The below code snippets will help you understand how to use this library.